mswietochowski/mswietochowski.github.io/_posts/2016-07-31-Setting-up-jekyll-locally-with-docker.md

 {% endhighlight %}

-This will create powershell function `jekyll` that will run the jekyll inside the container with any arguments you provide to the function.
-Basically it's like I had that jekyll locally.
+This will create PowerShell function `jekyll` that will run the Jekyll inside the container with any arguments you provide to the function.
+Basically it's like I had that Jekyll locally.
 Magic!

     > jekyll new myblog
     New jekyll site installed in /srv/jekyll/myblog.